 In addition, consideration must also be given to developing objectives and targets to ensure that the project conforms to any environmental standards identified in Procedure EMP03 - Standards Identification, and to ensure that no deterioration in environmental performance occurs.
 Consideration of stakeholder concerns can also be part of objective and target setting, particularly for projects where there may be considerable interest from the general public or environmental pressure groups.

 Objectives and targets may be set which span a project’s life cycle from Concept through to Disposal.
-However, Project Teams should be aware that objectives and/or targets can be set which only apply to particular stages of CADMID/T. Once set, objectives and targets shall be reviewed and revised when necessary throughout the lifetime of the project.
+However, Delivery Teams should be aware that objectives and/or targets can be set which only apply to particular stages of CADMID/T. Once set, objectives and targets shall be reviewed and revised when necessary throughout the lifetime of the project.
 For example, objectives and/or targets may require amendment in response to changes in project design or environmental legislation.
 Following Procedure EMP09 – Continuous Review, will ensure they are reviewed when required.

 Considerable consultation with stakeholders and/or research may be required to assess the feasibility of objectives and/or targets associated with a project.
-For example, if the completion of this procedure is carried out by the project supplier or contractor, any suggested objectives and targets produced must be referred to and agreed by the Project Team with advice from the Environmental Committee.
+For example, if the completion of this procedure is carried out by the project supplier or contractor, any suggested objectives and targets produced must be referred to and agreed by the Delivery Team with advice from the Environmental Committee.

 Additionally, consideration can be given to incorporating environmental objectives and targets within contract performance criteria.
 Embedding environmental considerations within the procurement process will require careful consideration and require the involvement of appropriate stakeholders.